wibus-wee/ns-docs/src/zh/guide/README.md

 ![](https://gitee.com/wibus/blog-assets-goo/raw/master/asset-pic/20220208121020.jpg)

 GoldenSpace is a collection of projects, frontend runs separately from the backend.
-It's convenient for developers and ~~it can avoid you to quarrel with people in other fields.~~
+It’s convenient for developers and ~~it can avoid you to quarrel with people in other fields.~~

 It has a high degree of development freedom, you can develop your own front/middle background through the interface.